Office of Health Equity

 The DPH Mission Statement, which was revised in 2012 to include the principle of health equity;

-The DPH Strategic Plan, 2013-2018, which identified championing health equity as one of six goals; and
+The DPH Strategic Plan, 2019-2023, which identified promoting health equity as one of five agency strategic priorities; and

 The State Health Improvement Plan (SHIP), 2014-2020, in which health equity and the social determinants of health are overarching themes for the entire plan.
 A total of 39 SHIP objectives address health equity issues.

 Other state partners include Connecticut local health departments, and all other state agencies and commissions.
-Our recent efforts to address health disparities and promote health equity include implementation of the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care in collaboration with local health departments and CMHP.
+Our recent efforts to address health disparities and promote health equity include implementation of the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care in collaboration with local health departments and other community-based health and social services organizations.

 Health Equity Policies at DPH